mothur/mothur.github.io/_wiki/indicator.md

 mothur will output any OTU with a pValue \<= 0.05 for each tree node.
 All values are reported in the .indicator.summary file.

-Now let\'s run it with a shared, tree and design file.
+Now let's run it with a shared, tree and design file.
 When using a design file the tree file should represent how the groupings relate to each other.